daccotta-org/daccotta/Contributing.md

 ---

 Thank you for contributing to **Daccotta**!
-We appreciate your time and effort to make this platform even better for movie lovers around the world. 🎥🍿
+We appreciate your time and efforts to make this platform even better for movie lovers around the world. 🎥🍿

 ---